Jason Simon (artist): Exhibitions and curating

-In the spring of 2005, Simon, along with a number of other collaborators, began to operate Orchard, a cooperatively run gallery in New York City's Lower East Side.
-Orchard's format was primarily to organize exhibitions of various artists by thematically connected groups, while also drawing links between different artistic generations and reintroducing lesser known historical artists or art projects.
-The project-space was intended to last for three years, and concluded in May 2008.
+In the spring of 2005, Simon, along with several other collaborators, began operating Orchard, a cooperatively run gallery in New York City's Lower East Side.
+Orchard's primary format was to organize exhibitions of various artists by thematically connected groups, while also establishing connections between different artistic generations and reintroducing lesser-known historical artists or art projects.
+The project space was intended to last for three years and concluded in May 2008.
 In April 2006, Jason Simon exhibited his film Vera at Orchard, which he shot in 2003.
 The 25-minute video work is an interview with a woman named Vera that discusses her addiction to purchasing designer clothes and accessories, and the psychology of consumerism, debt and desire.

-From 2003–2012, with the artist Moyra Davey, Simon organized the "One-Minute Film Festival," an annual summer gathering in a barn in upstate New York.
+From 2003 to 2012, with the artist Moyra Davey, Simon organized the "One-Minute Film Festival," an annual summer gathering in a barn in upstate New York.
 Each year, dozens of artists would present new films lasting sixty seconds in length.
 By the time of the project's conclusion, over 350 filmmakers had participated to show over 700 films.
 The project would spawn exhibitions and festivals celebrating the screened films, presented by institutions including the Art Institute of Chicago in 2010, and MASS MoCA in 2013.

-In the 2010s, Jason Simon's art would be more regularly exhibited in New York City with his representation at the gallery Callicoon Fine Arts.
+In the 2010s, Jason Simon's art was regularly exhibited in New York City with his representation at the gallery Callicoon Fine Arts.
 In 2012, he presented the exhibition Festschrift for an Archive, which focused on the now-defunct MoMA Film Still Archive headed by Mary Corliss.
 In a review published by The New Yorker, critic Nana Asfour categorized the exhibition as part the genre known as "institutional critique," a "mode of probing the workings and assumed functions of art institutions."
-Simon continues to exhibit at Callicoon Fine Arts, with exhibitions in 2013, 2015, and 2018.
+Simon continued to exhibit at Callicoon Fine Arts until the gallery's closing in 2021, with exhibitions in 2013, 2015, and 2018.
 His 2015 presentation Request Lines are Open, focused on the weekly audience of DJ Liberty Green's radio show Soul Spectrum, on WJFF radio, a non-profit station with a listening area that includes the large state and federal prison population of upstate New York.
+In 2019, Simon exhibited at the New York City gallery King’s Leap.
+His show, The Red Books, united all 15 volumes of the American Film Institute's Catalog of Motion Pictures.

 Alongside his artistic practice, Simon has maintained a connection to teaching and pedagogy.
 Apart from his foundational efforts for the Wexner Center's Art and Technology Lab, Simon also participated in the formation of the College of Staten Island's Department of Media Culture in 2002, having worked in the university's Performing and Creative Arts department for three years prior.
-Since this time, he has continued teaching at the institution's Media Culture department, and has also taught courses at locales including Sarah Lawrence College, William Patterson University, and School of the Art Institute of Chicago.
+He continued teaching at the institution's Media Culture department until 2023, and has also taught courses at locales including Sarah Lawrence College, William Paterson University, Royal Danish Academy of Fine Arts, and School of the Art Institute of Chicago.